Jeff Herman: Cases involving religious and educational settings

+Cases involving celebrities & powerful figures

+Over the course of his career, Herman and his firm have also represented victims and individuals alleging abuse from celebrities and powerful public figures.

-Herman represented several teenage victims of financier Jeffrey Epstein in 2008.
-Epstein was convicted of felony solicitation of prostitution and procuring a person under the age of 18 for prostitution.
-Herman filed a civil suit alleging that the victims were as young as 14 years old when they were brought to Epstein's mansion to perform erotic massages.
+In 2008, Herman represented several teenage victims of financier Jeffrey Epstein.
+Epstein was convicted of felony solicitation of prostitution and procurement of a person under the age of 18 for prostitution.
+Herman filed a civil suit representing victims alleged to have been 14-years-old when they were brought to Epstein's mansion to perform erotic massages.
 The suit sought $50 million in damages and eventually settled for an undisclosed amount.

 Throughout 2012 and 2013, Herman represented five alleged victims of Elmo puppeteer, Kevin Clash.
-On November 20, 2012, Herman filed a lawsuit alleging that Clash sexually abused a 15-year-old boy he met on a gay phone chatline.
+On November 20, 2012, Herman filed a lawsuit detailing allegations that Clash sexually abused a 15-year-old boy he met on a gay phone chatline.
 Clash publicly resigned from Sesame Street later that day.
 While discussing the sexual abuse lawsuits he filed against Clash, Herman told The Baltimore Sun it has been his goal to "listen to sexual abuse victims and give them a voice".

-Herman also filed lawsuits on behalf of two plaintiffs against X-Men director, Bryan Singer, the first in 2014, and the second in 2017.
+Herman filed lawsuits on behalf of two plaintiffs against X-Men director, Bryan Singer, the first in 2014, and the second in 2017.
 The plaintiff in the first case, Michael Egan, was a former child model and actor who accused Singer of repeatedly drugging, threatening and forcibly sodomizing him in the late 1990s, beginning when the boy was 15 years old.
 "Hollywood has a problem with the sexual exploitation of children.
-This is the first of many cases I will be filing to give these victims a voice and to expose the issue", Herman said in a statement shortly after filing.
+This is the first of many cases I will be filing to give these victims a voice and to expose the issue," Herman said in a statement shortly after filing.
 Herman filed another series of lawsuits against three more Hollywood executives: former Fox television executive Garth Ancier, theater producer Gary Wayne Goddard and former television executive David A. Neuman.
-However, within months all four lawsuits were dropped after Egan's stories continued to change and the cases began to fall apart.
+However, within months all four lawsuits were dropped after Michael Egan's stories continued to change and the cases began to fall apart.